Custos rotulorum: England

 As of 1911, the custos rotulorum was the keeper of English county records and, by virtue of that office, the highest civil officer in the county.
 The position is now largely ceremonial.

 The appointment lay with the Lord Chancellor until 1545, but is now exercised by the Crown, under the Royal sign-manual, and is usually held by a person of rank.
 The appointment has been united with that of the lord-lieutenancy of the county throughout England since 1836.
 The custos rotulorum of Lancashire was formerly appointed by the Chancellor of the Duchy of Lancaster, and that of County Durham vested in the Bishop of Durham until the abolition of its palatine rights.
 Traditionally, he was one of the justices of the peace.
 The custos rotulorum of the Isle of Ely remained the Bishop of Ely until the Liberty of Ely Act 1837.

 In practice, the records were in the custody of the clerk of the peace.
 This latter official was, until 1888, appointed by the custos rotulorum, but following the passing of the Local Government Act of that year, the appointment was made by the standing joint committee of the county council.
 The post of clerk of the peace was abolished by the Courts Act 1971.

 William Lambarde (1536–1601) described the custos rotulorum as a man chosen for his wisdom, countenance or credit.

 Ireland

 The role of custos rotulorum was also adopted in the Kingdom of Ireland, usually abbreviated as the post-nominal "CoRo".
 From 1831 the title passed to the pre-existing Lord Lieutenant of every county as office-holder, and from then the list of lords lieutenant of County Dublin corresponded with the Custos Rotulorum of Dublin.
 Custodes rotulorum were abolished by the Local Government (Ireland) Act 1898.
 In 1922 the creation of the Irish Free State resulted in the abolition of the by-then largely honorific posts, but Lord Lieutenancies are still retained in Northern Ireland.

 Jamaica

+Paul Muschett, Custos Rotulorum of Trelawny Parish and Collen Gager, Mayor of Falmouth posing with the Queen's Baton, 2010.